 From the start, it is important to be upfront that there is no existing formal research on the effects of CBD or marijuana on chronic fatigue syndrome.
 There are anecdotal reports, however, from individuals using CBD to manage their symptoms.

 Many individuals who have CFS also experience joint paint.
 There are recent animal studies that have observed improvements in pain symptoms with the use of a topical CBD product, such as this study published in 2018.

 There is evidence that chronic fatigue is connected to having a hypersensitive central nervous system.
 In 2017, the journal Expert Opinion on Therapeutic Targets listed cannabidiol as a way to decrease the activity of brain cells called glia, which triggers that hypersensitivity of the nervous system.

 Marijuana and Chronic Fatigue Syndrome

 Like CBD, there isn’t formal research on the use of marijuana for treating or managing the symptoms of Chronic Fatigue Syndrome.
-However, Marijuana Doctors report on anecdotal evidence that Sativa, which has an energizing effect, could be used for a boost while experiencing fatigue.
+However, Marijuana Doctors reported on anecdotal evidence that sativa, which has an energizing effect, could be used for a boost while experiencing fatigue.